Instead of Gifts

 When my children were young we had very little income.
 Plus, I worked multiple part-time jobs to avoid the cost of childcare and so I could be home when my children were not in school.
 A pricey Christmas was just out of the question.

 We always went caroling.
-Wrap up warmly if you live in a cold climate with mittens, earmuffs, scarves, warm socks, and take some easy lyrics with you.
+If you live in a cold climate, wrap up warmly, with mittens, earmuffs, scarves, warm socks, and take some easy lyrics with you.
 You can find these in books at the library.
 If you feel funny going to homes of people you don't know, call local nursing homes.
 They love visitors.

 Sit down together and make up Christmas stories.
 These can be all new or you can start with a traditional one and make up silly endings.
 One person starts and each other person adds in a few sentences and the game moves on until the story ends.
 You'll be amazed at the family's combined creativity.